redhat-developer/odo/website/docs/command-reference/service.md

 odo can deploy *services* with the help of *operators*.

-The list of available operators and services available for installation can be found with the [`odo catalog` command](http://localhost:3000/docs/command-reference/catalog).
+The list of available operators and services available for installation can be found with the [`odo catalog` command](/docs/command-reference/catalog).

-Services are created in the context of a *component*, so you sould have run [`odo create`](/docs/command-reference/create) before to deploy services.
+Services are created in the context of a *component*, so you should have run [`odo create`](/docs/command-reference/create) before you deploy services.

-The deployment of a service is done in two steps.
-The first step is to define the service and store its definition in the devfile, the second step is to deploy the defined service to the cluster, using `odo push`.
+The deployment of a service is done in two steps:
+1. Define the service and store its definition in the devfile,
+2. Deploy the defined service to the cluster, using `odo push`.

-This page describes the management of the services definitions, with the subcommands `create`, `delete`, `list` and `describe` of the `service` command.

 ## Creating a new service